winstonDeGreef/Mechanica/content/special/ChX2_CracksInMecha.md

 Marie Curie (1867-1934).
 From [Wikimedia Commons](https://en.wikipedia.org/wiki/File:Marie_Curie_c._1920s.jpg), public domain.
 ```

-Rutherford, in cooperation with Hans Geiger (one of the inventors of what we now call the Geiger counter) and Ernest Masden, built an apparatus that could count the alpha particles.
-Moreover, he showed that the alpha particles were He-nuclei with a positive charge of $2e4$.
-In 1917, he showed that Nitrogen could become Oxygen by bombarding it with the alpha particles.
+Rutherford, in cooperation with Hans Geiger (one of the inventors of what we now call the Geiger counter) and Ernest Masden, built an apparatus that could count the $\alpha$-particles.
+Moreover, he showed that the $\alpha$-particles were He-nuclei with a positive charge of $2e4$.
+In 1917, he showed that Nitrogen could become Oxygen by bombarding it with the $\alpha$-particles.
 This was the first time that someone succeeded in artificially changing one element into another.

 #### Scattering at a gold

 As mentioned, Rutherford is responsible for overthrowing the plum pudding model and replacing it by our modern view: an atom is made of a tiny, positively charged nucleus with the electrons orbiting around it.

-The start of this paradigm-shift was formed by Rutherford's observation that some of the alpha-particles were deflected by a thin metal sheet in front of his alpha-counter.
+The start of this paradigm-shift was formed by Rutherford's observation that some of the $\alpha$-particles were deflected by a thin metal sheet in front of his $\alpha$-counter.
 This puzzled him as the plum pudding model could not explain this: when using that model the particles were either colliding or passing straight.
-Rutherford, Geiger and Marsden thus set up an experiment in which they led the alpha particles scatter at a very thin gold foil to investigate further.
+Rutherford, Geiger and Marsden thus set up an experiment in which they led the $\alpha$-particles scatter at a very thin gold foil to investigate further.

 In the experiment, the source would emit $\alpha$-particles through a small diaphragm onto the gold foil.
 The diaphragm made sure that all $\alpha$-particles were traveling on the same line.
 After moving through the gold foil, the particles could be detected by looking via a microscope at the tiny light flashes an $\alpha$-particle caused when hitting the detection screen.
 The microscope and detection screen could be placed under an angle with the original trajectory of the $\alpha$-particles.
 By measuring at all possible angles, the scattering of the $\alpha$-particles by the gold foil could be completely mapped and quantified.